5 Sources

 2

 .
-The San Francisco-based company, founded three years ago by OpenAI chairman and former Salesforce co-CEO Bret Taylor alongside former Google executive Clay Bavor, now has more than $1 billion in capital to deploy1
+The San Francisco-based startup, founded three years ago by OpenAI chairman and former Salesforce co-CEO Bret Taylor alongside former Google executive Clay Bavor, is positioning itself to become the "global standard" for AI-powered customer experiences1

 .
 Benchmark, Sequoia, Greenoaks and other existing investors also participated in the round, which comes just eight months after Sierra raised $350 million3